 Glaucoma is an umbrella term for a set of diseases that can damage the eye's optic nerve, which has the important job of transmitting visual stimuli to the brain.
 If not treated early enough, glaucoma can lead to vision loss and/or complete blindness.
 It is almost always caused by increased pressure within the eye from built-up fluid.
 Glaucoma predominantly impacts people over 60 years of age.
 Right now, about two million individuals in the U.S. have glaucoma, many of whom are undiagnosed.
 In the beginning, glaucoma doesn't have any obvious symptoms and is often referred to as the "silent thief."
 While a cure has not been found for glaucoma, it may be slowed via early detection and the most effective treatments.

 Conditions like glaucoma are an important reason why undergoing comprehensive eye exams at least every two years is imperative to your total ocular health.
 At Chu Vision Institute, board-certified ophthalmologist Dr. Ralph Chu uses state-of-the-art diagnostic technologies and is widely knowledgeable about the most innovative management methods.
-If you are over 40 years old, contact us in Bloomington, MN to schedule your exam and get in control of managing your eye health.
+If you are over 40 years old, contact us in Minneapolis, MN to schedule your exam and get in control of managing your eye health.

 Symptoms of Glaucoma